amir-noohian/inverse-dynamics-rl/README.md

-# Joint torque-based visual reacher with RL
+# Torque-based visual reacher with RL

 This repository is for the task of torque-based visual reacher with reinforcement learning.